 Unlock Dual Pilgrim Status on the Sacred Kumano Kodo with Kumano Adventures

-Did you know there are only two UNESCO World Heritage pilgrimage routes on Earth?
-Embarking on either the Kumano Kodo in Japan or the Way of St. James (Camino de Santiago) in Spain is a profound experience, but combining both is a much rarer achievement: becoming a Dual Pilgrim.
+Did you know there are only two UNESCO World Heritage pilgrimage routes in the world?
+Embarking on either the Kumano Kodo in Japan or the Way of St. James (Camino de Santiago) in Spain is a profound experience.
+But combining both?
+That’s a much rarer achievement: becoming a Dual Pilgrim.

 This post will guide you through what it means to be a Dual Pilgrim and how Kumano Adventures can help you achieve this unique honor on the Kumano Kodo.